ccpatrut/ngx-snotifire/docs/installation.md

 #### Import Module

-Import SnotifyModule, also you can try SnotifyModule.forRoot() if you have build errors
+Import NgxSnotifireModule, also you can try NgxSnotifireModule.forRoot() if you have build errors
-And provide SnotifyService with default configuration object
+And provide SnotifireService with default configuration object

 > How to change ToastDefaults config - [options](api/snotify.md#setdefaults)